PavithraNagineni/pneumonia-detector-chest-xray-/README.md

-# 🫁 Pneumonia Detector using Chest X-ray Images
+# 🫁 Pneumonia Detector using Chest X-ray

 A deep learning-powered web application that detects **Pneumonia** from chest X-ray images using **ResNet Transfer Learning**.
 The application provides real-time predictions through a **FastAPI** backend and an interactive web interface.